The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

 \subsection{Fully backgrounded constructions inside excellent hybrid premice}

 Given an excellent hybrid premouse $\P$, we would eventually like to show that collapsing $((\d^\P)^+)^\P$ to be countable forces both $\sf{Sealing}$ and $\sf{LSA-over-uB}$.
 Such an analysis of generic extensions of fine structural models usually requires some kind of re-constructibility property, which guarantees that the model can somehow see versions of itself inside it.
 In this subsection, we would like to establish some such facts about excellent hybrid premice. \rprop{fully backgrounded constructions} is a key proposition that we will need in this paper.
+Recall the definition of $\P_0$ from \rdef{dfn:hod_pm}.